chirag-sharma72/Beginner-Python/P4- Variables and Data Types.md

 ```python
 variable_name = data
 ```
+Basically veriable is container where we can store diffrernt types of data .
-Now, the type of data we store in a variable specifies the data type of a variable.
+That data can be integer, float, string, character... etc Now, the type of data we store in a variable specifies the data type of a variable.
 A data type of a variable is the type of data stored by a variable.
 Some most used data types are-

 1) String(str) - A string of characters